 As we'll discuss in a bit, CPT treatment can be group or individual.
 There will be assignments involved as well.
 The goal of CPT is to make the patient slowly adapt to better habits and thoughts to help treat their PTSD and manage it better, leading to increased self-esteem and hopefully alleviating symptoms of PTSD.

 CPT can be divided into four different parts that are essential to the therapy.
 These parts include:

 Education.
 In this part, the goal is to educate the patient about their PTSD.
 Odds are, there is something they do not know about their trauma that may be able to help them.

 Informing.
-In this one, the goal is to explain to the client about their feelings and thoughts.
-When one is going through PTSD, they may be having problems with being able to figure out just what their thoughts and feelings are.
+In this one, the goal is to explain to the client their feelings and thoughts.
+When one is going through PTSD, one may be having problems with being able to figure out just what their thoughts and feelings are.
 A counselor can help them realize just what that is.

 Helping.
 Finally, the goal of this is to help the patient be able to look at the changes in behavior that have happened as a result of PTSD.

-In CPT, the patient writes the account of their trauma, and it is discussed.
+CPT is divided into two intervention formats for cognitive restructuring, CPT and CPT-C. In CPT, the patient writes the account of their trauma, and it is discussed.
 In addition to that, there are cognitive techniques that are practiced.
 CPT-C does not have the part where the patient writes the trauma and instead involves the techniques.

 CPT-C is the same.
 It gets rid of the written part.

 Then, there is a format that combines group and individual.
 This will involve one-on-one assignments and group discussions.
 This is for the person who wants the best of both worlds when it comes to being treated.

 Which format would be the best for you?
 It all depends on who you are.
 Some people don't want to disclose their trauma, while others may believe that they need to share their trauma to get over with.
 Some like the company of a group that works together to achieve their goal, while others may want the one-on-one experience.
 There is no wrong choice; there is just the individual choice.